prometheus/proposals/proposals/2025-03-25_otel_delta_temporality_support.md

 No scraped metrics should have delta temporality as there is no additional benefit over cumulative in this case.
 To produce delta samples from scrapes, the application being scraped has to keep track of when a scrape is done and resetting the counter.
 If the scraped value fails to be written to storage, the application will not know about it and therefore cannot correctly calculate the delta for the next scrape.

 Federation allows a Prometheus server to scrape selected time series from another Prometheus server.
-There are problems with exposing a delta metric when federating.
 If the current value of the delta series is exposed directly, data can be incorrectly collected if the ingestion interval is not the same as the scrape interval for the federate endpoint.
 The alternative is to convert the delta metric to a cumulative one, which has issues detailed above.
 Therefore, delta metrics will be filtered out from metrics being federated.

+### Querying deltas

+Two things to consider: migration and use cases `rate()` and `sum_over_time()` from other providers etc.

+first stage - delta_rate() behind feature flag and sum_over_time() - quick, can experiment
+non-extrapolation is more important -> less regular spacing, harder to guess correctly next stage - rate() + possible new function for doing the same with cumulative metrics

+should return warning if queried with unexpected type

+### Handling missing StartTimeUnixNano
+Keep it for OTEL compatibility use spacing between intervals when possible non-extrapolation

 ## Alternatives